Here's what's in the GOP megabill that's just passed the House

 At the center of the sweeping bill is trillions in tax cuts, which Republicans aim to partially offset through changes to safety net programs like Medicaid and SNAP.

-House Republicans have passed their massive bill to enact the heart of President Trump's domestic agenda, overcoming deep divisions inside the party to advance legislation that would cut trillions of dollars in taxes while scaling back safety net programs like Medicaid and SNAP.
+House Republicans have passed their massive bill to enact the heart of President Trump's domestic agenda, overcoming deep divisions inside the party to advance legislation that would cut trillions of dollars in taxes while scaling back safety net programs such as Medicaid and SNAP.

 The final vote was 215-214.

 The Thursday vote followed a day of near-constant negotiations within the GOP.
-The talks included a White House meeting between Trump, Johnson, R-La., and several holdouts and skeptics.
+The talks included a White House meeting between Trump, Johnson and several holdouts and skeptics.

 Trump celebrated the vote in a Thursday morning post on his social media site, Truth Social.